Oliviavalen/wild-epistemology/README.md

 **The only way to arrive here is by finding a clue.
 Thanks for following it!**

 I'm not going to introduce myself.
 That's your mystery to unravel.
-I'm not giving you any clues about lies ahead either.

 Instead, I'll tell you that you've discovered a multilayered world and this place is essentially my SSOT.
 Or a secret Mario level.
 It has consolidated pieces that no one else gets.
 More play, more personality, more candor, and more context.
 I can post with confidence knowing that those who find it probably think like me and will appreciate the discovery process.
 Maybe you'll even help me expand it.